-Liability, comprehensive and collision, medical payments (MedPay), and uninsured/ underinsured motorist (UM/UIM) are among the basic RV insurance coverage.
+Liability, comprehensive and collision, medical payments (MedPay), and uninsured/ underinsured motorists (UM/UIM) are among the basic RV insurance coverage.
 Since basic insurance doesn’t handle full coverage and liability, we will break down other types of insurance coverage.

-Liability – If you hit another car causing damage to the other vehicle or If another driver or passenger is injured and eventually will sue you because of the accident, your RV insurance liability would pay for the damage, the medical bills and the legal costs.
+Liability – If you hit another car causing damage to the other vehicle or If another driver or passenger is injured and eventually will sue you because of the accident, your RV insurance liability would pay for the damage, the medical bills, and the legal costs.